 While updating your Employee Handbook is not required by law, clearly communicating expectations and company policies to your employees is crucial in maintaining a successful business during these uncertain times.

-Should you have any questions about the Families First Coronavirus Response Act or any other employment matter, including COVID-19 issues, please feel free to contact any member of the Pierce/McCoy Labor and Employment team.
+Should you have any questions about the Families First Coronavirus Response Act or any other employment matter, including COVID-19 issues, please feel free to contact any member of the Pierce/Jewett Labor and Employment team at 757-624-9323.